enkidevs/curriculum/mongodb/intro/querying-arrays/querying-an-array-ii.md

 // Search for an array containing the "Bite" value db.pokedex.find( { spells: "Bite" } )

-// Search for an array with only the specified value db.pokedex.find( { spells: ["Bite"] } )
+// Search for an array containing only the "Bite" value db.pokedex.find( { spells: ["Bite"] } )
 ```
 The first input searches for a "Bite" value regardless of the amount of values in the array.